10 Must-read Books for Students in Classes 11-12 | Explore with Ramagya School, Noida

 • Enhance your productivity and improve the tasks you perform

-The Kite Runner is a potent classic book that tells the incredible tale of an improbable bond between a rich Afghan kid named Amir and Hassan, the son of his father's servant, who he eventually learns was always his half-brother after Hassan's death.
-The story takes place in Kabul during the Soviet invasion of that country and describes life there as it is being torn and destroyed.
-It discusses the hardships of life, the influence of education, the cost of betrayal, and the fight for forgiveness, as well as the influence that fathers have on their kids.
-An unforgettable inspirational tale of friendship, family, and love set against the tragic backdrop of Afghanistan's thirty-year history.
+The Kite Runner is a potent classic book that tells the incredible tale of an improbable bond between a rich Afghan kid named Amir and Hassan, the son of his father's servant.
+The story takes place in Kabul during the Soviet invasion and discusses the hardships of life, the influence of education, the cost of betrayal, and the fight for forgiveness, as well as the influence that fathers have on their kids.

 Given that, you'll truly like this book if: